Insight to help you focus on what really matters

 Learning doesn’t stall because it isn’t important.

-It stalls when there isn’t enough clarity about what will genuinely make a difference — and what can wait.
+It stalls when there isn’t enough clarity about what will genuinely make a difference, and what can wait.

-The three pillars of engagement in learning
+What are the three pillars of engagement in learning?

 • Opportunity — Learners need genuine time and space to engage with learning alongside the demands of their role.